MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Publish-PnPCompanyApp.md

 ```

 ### -Description
-A short description for the app (less than 80 characters)
+A short description for the app (less than 80 characters).

 ```yaml
 Type: String